©Copyright 2012, all rights reserved.

 (All names and identities have been changed to protect clients’ privacy).

 Vicki Holt is a free-lance writer and editor, owner of a pet sitting business in Seattle, WA, certified instructor of pet first aid and CPR, animal communicator, and small business consultant.
-She has owned a purebred Kuvasz and now shares her home with Gus, a lovable 10 year old Kuvasz mix, his best friend Shakti, a 16 year old 9 pound Poodle, and Rico, the cat who rules the roost.
+She has owned a purebred Kuvasz, numerous “premium blend” dogs, two cats, and now shares her home with Gus, a lovable 12 year old Kuvasz mix.